Annalisa11/vitals-report/README.md

 ### Backend

 There are two "backends".
-One written in Node.js/Javascript which is maintained by the Frontend Dev for testing and trying out.
+One written in Node.js/Javascript which is maintained by the Frontend Dev for testing and trying out backend development.
 The other one is written in C# and is a more professional approach to implementing the compatible Api.

 #### 1. Api (C#)